-CANCELED: Deadline to apply to OTD's 2020 Bench-to-Business Boot Camp
+Deadline to Apply to OTD's 2022 Bench-to-Business Boot Camp

-The Bench-to-Business Boot Camp, hosted by Harvard's Office of Technology Development, is a two-day workshop for Harvard PhD students and postdocs, designed to teach you the skills to recognize and convey the value of scientific and technological innovations to the world of industry, business, and entrepreneurship.
+The Bench-to-Business Boot Camp, hosted by Harvard's Office of Technology Development, is a multi-day workshop for Harvard graduate students and postdocs, designed to teach you the skills to recognize and convey the value of scientific and technological innovations to the world of industry, business, and entrepreneurship.

 Who can participate?

-All Harvard University PhD students and postdocs are eligible to apply!
+All Harvard University graduate students and postdocs are eligible to apply!
 The Boot Camp will be useful to researchers in any scientific field, including physical sciences, life sciences, biomedical sciences, engineering, and public health.
-Please note: You must be able to commit to attending both full-day sessions.
+Please note: You must be able to commit to attending both half-day sessions.

 What will I get out of the Boot Camp?